mcaliman/mcaliman.github.io/_posts/en/Python/2014-09-01-python-how-to-swap-two-variables-at-once.md

 ---
 layout: post
 title: "How to swap two variables at once with Python"
 excerpt: "Swapping two variables in a single statement using Python tuples"
 category: Python
-permalink: /python/swap-two-variables-once/
 date: 2014-09-01
-comments: false
+comments: true
 share: false
 modified: 2024-07-11
 published: true
 tags: [python, scripting, en, code]
+permalink: /python/swap-two-variables-once/
 ---

 Has it ever occurred to you to write something like this?